TRS Relationship Coaching Professional Code of Ethics

 - I will accurately create, maintain, store and dispose of any records of work done in relation to the practice of coaching in a way that upholds the strictest levels of confidentiality with all parties.
 I agree to comply with all applicable laws and communicate with client(s) the conditions under which confidentiality will not be kept.
 Examples include: imminent or likely risk of harmful behavior to self or others, illegal activity or similar.
 Clients will know you may need to inform the appropriate authorities in these or similar instances.

 - I will remain sensitive to shifts in value to my client(s) with regard to my coaching services and encourage them to seek additional/alternative services and/or make recommendations accordingly.
 I will disclose to my client(s) the potential for receipt of monies in exchange for a referral to a third party.

 - I respect the rights of all parties to end the coaching relationship at any time, for any reason, subject to the provisions in the coaching agreement.

 - I will be responsible for setting clear, appropriate, and culturally sensitive boundaries that govern any physical contact that I may have with my clients.

 - I will make the physical and mental well-being of each client a prime consideration.

 - I will not engage in verbal, physical or emotional abuse of any client.

-- If coaching begins and I learn that my client has severe mental illness such as bipolar disorder, major depression, psychosis, PTSD, etc, I will educate them about my training, my limitations and will refer them to a higher level of care immediately.
+- If coaching begins and I learn that my client has any of the above, I will educate them about my training, my limitations and will refer them to a higher level of care immediately.

 - I will not become sexually involved with any of my clients.